Amit-Naudiyal/Assignment_P7_15Aug/README.md

 - Enable end-user access to VPC **(Adding authorization rule)**
 	Authorization rule controls which set of users can access to specified network through Client VPN endpoint.

-	- Get the SID of the 'Client VPN' AD group that was created earlier.
+	- Get the SID of the 'Client VPN' AD group that was created earlier, from the AD management instance.

 	```
 	PS C:\Users\Admin> Get-adgroup -identity "Client VPN"